Buttaa/eth2-knowledge-base/howToMulticlient.md

 Start Docker and open a [Command Prompt](https://www.wikihow.com/Open-the-Command-Prompt-in-Windows) window and type `docker -v`.
 If installed correctly it should give you the Docker Version.
 If not, please make sure to follow the steps in **Installing Docker on Windows Pro/Home**.

-If successful you can run the following code **(this is not required but changes the look of your command prompt output)**:
+If successful, you can run the following code **(this is not required but changes the look of your command prompt output)**:

 `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`